-Midwest Railway Preservation Society (MRPS) is dedicated to the collection, restoration and preservation of vintage railroad equipment, facilities and memorabilia for public display in a museum-like setting, thus giving present and future generations of visitors access to equipment and facilities that are now a part of railroad history.
+Midwest Railway Preservation Society (MRPS) is dedicated to the collection, restoration and preservation of vintage railroad equipment, facilities and memorabilia for public display in a working, museum-like setting, thus giving present and future generations of visitors access to equipment and facilities that are now a part of railroad history.

 The mission of the Midwest Railway Preservation Society is to acquire, restore, preserve and operate vintage railroad equipment, buildings, structures and artifacts for the purpose of educating the general public regarding the history of the American railroad industry and its’ role in our nation’s progress; to engage in activities for educational, charitable, scientific and literary purposes; to hold, acquire, purchase, lease, possess, sell, exchange or otherwise dispose of such real or personal property necessary or requisite to carrying out the purposes of the Society and all things incident thereto; to perform any and all things necessary or incidental to the accomplishment of the aforementioned purposes of the Corporation and for any other lawful purpose.

 The Historic B&O Roundhouse and rail yard is once again open for full scale tours.
 Check out the events page for all upcoming open houses and events.
 You can also visit the Midwest Railway Facebook page for updates.